-A Dedicated Personal Injury Law Firm Serving the People of Maryland
+A Dedicated Personal Injury Law Firm Serving Maryland Nursing Home Abuse Cases

 Since health problems occur frequently among the elderly, it can be challenging to distinguish between unavoidable health problems and symptoms of actual abuse.
-However, nursing homes are regulated by a complex web of state and federal regulations, so many nursing home abuse claims can be established by tracing harm back to a regulatory violation.
+However, nursing homes are regulated by a complex web of Maryland State and Federal regulations, so many nursing home abuse claims can be established by tracing harm back to a regulatory violation.

 Experienced and Dedicated Representation